Norton, Hertfordshire

-Norton is a small village and former civil parish in Hertfordshire, England, one of the three original villages which were absorbed into Letchworth Garden City, the other two being Willian and Old Letchworth.
+Norton is a small village adjoining the north-eastern edge of Letchworth in Hertfordshire, England.
+Along with Willian and Old Letchworth, it is one of the original three villages around which the garden city of Letchworth was created.
 The village is known to have existed by 1007, with remains of the medieval settlement visible as earthworks in a field beside the church.
 However, the history of the village goes back even further than that.
-In 1901 the parish had a population of 169.